wri/wri-wpsi/README.md

 Staging is deployed to heroku at `https://git.heroku.com/wri-wpsi.git`.
 Run `git push heroku master` to deploy master there.

+Production is deployed to a server at IHE Delft.
+Run `cap production deploy` to deploy there.

 Exceptions are monitored via [sentry.io](https://sentry.io/organizations/green-river/issues/?project=1484102).

 ## Widgets